bmcc-mmp/mmp460/bootstrap/bootstrap.md

             </div>
         </div>

-All components are documented on the Boostrap website.
-The quickest way to include them in your web page is to copy the example HTML provided in the documentation and modify it.
+All [components](https://getbootstrap.com/docs/4.3/components/) are documented on the Boostrap website.
+The quickest way to include them in your web page is to copy the provided sample HTML code and modify it according to your needs.